 Pilot killed after plane crashes in Plano shopping center parking lot

-PLANO (CBSNewsTexas.com) — The pilot of a single-engine plane has died following a crash in a Plano shopping center parking lot Tuesday evening.
+PLANO (CBS News Texas) — The pilot of a single-engine plane has died following a crash in a Plano shopping center parking lot Tuesday evening.

 Plano Fire-Rescue officials were called to the crash a little before 6 p.m. in front of Mama's Daughters' Diner, located in Prestonwood Park off West Park Boulevard.